Cloud-based application services take centre stage in EMEA

 Interestingly, while relatively low in terms of security apps already deployed, respondents listed DDoS protection as top of the priority list for security services likely to be outsourced in the next two years, perhaps reflecting concern for a form of cyber-attack which grew 180 per cent in the third quarter of 2015.

+Meanwhile, mobile apps, private cloud and SaaS are seen as the three most strategically important trends of the next 2-5 years.

-The Internet of Things, heralded by many as a game-changer, listed in the bottom four (of twelve), suggesting many in the IT industry feel it will be a few years before the benefits of an IoT-enabled world can be effectively utilised by businesses.
+The Internet of Things, heralded by many as a game-changer, listed in the bottom four (of twelve), suggesting many in the IT industry feel it’ll be a few years before the benefits of an IoT enabled world can be effectively utilised by businesses.

 All change

-Amid all this change, one outcome is clear: cloud-based application services will remain the link that enables IT organisations to respond to the requirements that are most vital to the business.
+Amid all this change, one outcome is clear: applications services will remain the link that enables IT organisations to respond to the requirements that are most vital to the business.
 Performance, security, and availability services ensure employee productivity – driving positive customer engagement and, ultimately, revenue growth.